bhagwaann/To_ISL/README.md

 • To add SIGML animation too as an option

-• Implement parallel processing so that as soon as someone keeps on speaking, it keeps on converting that to sign language sentence by sentence, until the person stops.
+• Implement parallel processing so that as soon as someone keeps on speaking, it keeps on converting that to sign language sentence by sentence, until the person stops so that we can use it in real life like in schools and colleges, seminars, videos with deaf translation and many more...